Learn About the Importance of Our Jewish Holidays

 Rosh Hashanah is the Jewish New Year.
 Traditions include eating apples dipped in honey and blowing the shofar (ram’s horn).
 Most Jews attend synagogue on these days and the preceding evening.

-Rosh Hashanah Day II Sunday, September 17th Morning Service 8:30 AM
+Rosh Hashanah Day II Wed.
+September 24th Morning Service 8:30 AM End Rosh Hashanah -7:22 PM

 Yom Kippur is considered by Jews to be the holiest and most solemn day of the year.
 Fasting begins at sundown and ends after nightfall the following day.
 Most Jews attend synagogue on this day and the preceding evening